Bryan Reynolds Player Props: Pirates vs. Rockies

 Bryan Reynolds At The Plate

-- Reynolds has had at least one RBI in 45.5% of his games this year (15 of 33), with more than one RBI four times (12.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 42.9% of his games this season, Reynolds has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in one contest.

-- He has scored in 13 games this year (39.4%), including multiple runs in three games.
+- He has scored in 37.1% of his games this season, with two or more runs scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.